 Timed Guided Tours | Wednesday–Sunday | 11:30am–3:30pm | Pier 16 | Free with General Admission

-On your tour you will learn how Ambrose played a significant role in the immigrant experience and hear about how countless waves of immigrants brought with them diverse cultures, traditions, and skills that interwove to form the rich tapestry of the city’s identity.
+On your guided tour you will learn how Ambrose played a significant role in the immigrant experience and hear how countless waves of immigrants brought with them diverse cultures, traditions, and skills that interwove to form the rich tapestry of the city’s identity.

 About Tour Registration

-Tours are free to add to a General Admission ticket, and selection of timed-entry is required for reservation.
+Tours are led multiple times per day and last approximately 45 minutes.
+You will need to select the time slot of your tour when you reserve your ticket.
+If you don’t see tickets available for a specific time, that tour has reached capacity.
 If a tour lacks registrants 24 hours before its scheduled time, it may be canceled.
 To ensure a tour is available at your preferred time, please sign up for that time slot in advance to guarantee your space.
-If you don’t see tickets for a specific date, that tour has reached capacity.
+Advance registration to guarantee your space is encouraged.
+Walkups can be accommodated as space allows.

-Tours are led multiple times per day and last approximately 45 minutes.
-Guests must check in at the introduction galleries at 12 Fulton Street or the red tent at Pier 16 at least 10 minutes before the tour is scheduled to begin.
+Guests must check in at the red tent located at the bottom of the Wavertree gangway on Pier 16, or in the introduction galleries at 12 Fulton Street at least 10 minutes before the tour is scheduled to begin.
+Please note that storage space is not available on board Ambrose.
+Strollers can be parked at the base of the Wavertree gangway before your tour.
 Access to Ambrose requires walking up an angled gangway and up and down stairs to each deck while on board.

 We look forward to sharing this piece of New York history with you.
 Book your Ambrose and General Admission tickets below.